coder-samuel/user-account-registration/README.md

 ## About this project
 <br>
-This is a simple API that aims to manage users, courses and enrollments.
+This is a simple API that aims to manage users and addresses.

 Technologies are used:
 - Java